Chao1009/prad2hvmon/README.md

 The daemon logs authentication attempts to the console.
 All command gating is enforced server-side — client-side UI disabling is cosmetic only.

 Fault logs are written to `database/fault_log/YYYY-MM-DD.log` continuously, whether or not any client is connected.
+User operations (voltage changes, power toggles, settings load, authentication) are logged separately to `database/op_log/YYYY-MM-DD.log`.

 ### Fault Log Format